Median kingdom: Existence of a Median Empire

 In the early 7th century BCE, the Cimmerians invaded the Caucasus and Anatolia.
 While the Cimmerians settled in the plains of Cappadocia, the kingdom of Lydia was emerging in Anatolia, with its capital in Sardis.
 The Lydian kings repelled the Cimmerian invasion and initiated an eastward offensive, gradually approaching Cappadocia.
 The Cimmerian power, once great and significant in Cappadocia, collapsed almost simultaneously with Urartu.
 This created an opportunity for the Medes, who, after conquering Urartu, entered Asia Minor, subjugating Cappadocia.
 This region might have been familiar to them, as Assyrian texts from the 7th century BCE describe the situation in Anatolia west of the Euphrates similarly to the Zagros region.
 Herodotus recounts that Cyaxares sent an embassy to Lydia to demand the extradition of Scythian fugitives from Media, but the Lydian monarch Alyattes refused, leading to war between the two kingdoms.
 The war between the Medes and Lydians resulted in a series of conflicts over five years, with both sides experiencing alternating victories.
 In the sixth year of the conflict, a solar eclipse interrupted a battle, leading both sides to conclude a peace treaty mediated by Labynetus of Babylon and Syennesis I of Cilicia.
 As a result, the Halys River was established as the border between the two powers.
 The treaty was sealed by the marriage of Aryenis, daughter of Alyattes, and Astyages, son of Cyaxares, establishing a new balance of power among the Near Eastern states.

-In a few words, Herodotus states that Cyaxares subjugated all of Asia east of the river Halys, suggesting that he engaged in a series of battles with various peoples in the region to subdue them.
+Herodotus states that Cyaxares subjugated all of Asia east of the river Halys, suggesting that he engaged in a series of battles with various peoples in the region to subdue them.
 This assertion may imply that, in addition to Cappadocia and Urartu, the Iberians, Macrones, Mushki, Marres, Mossynoeci and Tibareni were subdued by Cyaxares.
 Later indirect evidence suggests that the Medes may have conquered Hyrcania, Parthia, Sagartia, Drangiana, Aria and Bactria, becoming an empire that stretched from Anatolia in the west to Central Asia in the east.
 Whatever the political role of the Medes in the east, the representation of an Indian embassy at the court of Cyaxares (Xenophon, Cyropaedia 2.4.1) seems a plausible outcome of commercial contacts.